Watch the associated video on YouTube or MakerTube

 Introduction #

-In this tutorial we will set up a development environment and write our first Go program.
+In this tutorial we will install the Go compiler, set up our development environment and write our first Go program.

 Install the Go Compiler #